xz-group/PiCar/docs/readthedocs/chapters/tutorials/readthedocs_tut.rst

 7. Once you have made changes without errors and warnings and are satisfied with the updated documentation, submit a pull request to the latest Github branch.

+.. note:: If you want to create readthedocs style documentation for an entirely new repository, or you want to test and see how the HTML pages looks online, you will need to create a `readthedocs <https://readthedocs.org/>`_ account (either import your GitHub account or create a new one), and import that specific repository.
+This ensures that when new commits are submitted, the docs are updated automatically as well.